 I still remember the day when I was a volunteer in PFLAG Shanghai I was surprised to find that most parents had accepted their children’s sexual orientation.
 At that time, many of the activities attracted a lot of middle-aged deaf people.
 But those activities were not designed for deaf people.
 Because of a lack of support from hearing people, the needs of deaf and gay people cannot be satisfied, which brings us a series of confusion and problems.

 When it comes to portraying people from a marginalized group, we tend to overlook the diversity of people within that group.
 Not all deaf people experience similar problems or discrimination.
 Understanding intersectionality means understanding that people who belong to a “minority within a minority” experience a different form of discrimination and a different set of problems within our society.

-There are some Deaf people who do not understand gay people well, because they don’t have a good understanding of homosexuality.
-Some gay people don’t come out, because they are afraid of losing face, or because China doesn’t support homosexual marriage at the moment.
-They don’t tell their parents or friends what they really are, they just pretend like nothing is going on.
+Some deaf people do not understand gay people well because they don’t understand homosexuality.
+Some gay people don’t come out, because they are afraid of losing face, or because China doesn’t support gay marriage at the moment.
+They don’t tell their parents or friends what they are, they pretend like nothing is going on.

-On the one hand, some Deaf people are discriminated against or misunderstood by other people.
-On the other hand, if you are Deaf, you cannot get information as quickly as hearing people, so you know less than them.
-But I really hope I can help my Deaf friends to get basic knowledge about homosexuality to deal with their problems.
-In addition, I think we can communicate with hearing people more often to make homosexuality more visible, and I hope that hearing people can learn some sign language so that it will be easier for us to communicate with them.
+On the one hand, some deaf people are discriminated against or misunderstood by other people.
+On the other hand, if you are deaf, you cannot get information as quickly as hearing people, so you know less than them.
+But I hope I can help my deaf friends to get the basic knowledge about homosexuality to deal with their problems.
+Besides, I think we can communicate with hearing people more often to makæe homosexuality more visible, and I hope that hearing people can learn some sign language so that it will be easier for us to communicate with them.